nikolaybutnik/opencv-notebook/README.md

 This method accepts two parameters:

-- `Path`: the path to the specified image in a string format.
+- `path`: the path to the specified image in a string format.
-- `Flag`: specifies the way in which the image should be read.
+- `flag`: specifies the way in which the image should be read.
 The default flag is `cv2.IMREAD_COLOR`.

 These are the three possible flag parameters for the method: